sin3point14/githubctf2020/Readme.md

 ### Step 1.5: Identifying a missing taint step

-This step required me to talk!?!?!
+This step requires me to talk!?!?!
 So be it ¯\\\_(ツ)\_/¯

 The first 4 results in the previous step concern us, so lets have a look at them-

 ![Partial Query Locations](images/query/1.4.locs.png)

 It can be seen that taint doesn't propagate through methods `getHardConstraints` and `getSoftConstraints` and my sixth sense says that the same would happen for `keySet`

 Now that I've found the beast, It is time to kill it!